donsino/Futo-tenant-landlord-backend/README.md

 Users can update their personal details and profile pictures.

 As part of my role in developing the Landlord and Tenant App, I worked on creating the User Registration Page, which is a crucial feature for ensuring a smooth onboarding experience for all users.
 The registration page serves as the gateway for both landlords and tenants to access the platform, and I focused on making this process as intuitive and secure as possible.

+The dashboard serves as the central interface for users to access key features, monitor data, and manage activities within the app.
+It provides real-time insights, navigational controls, and actionable elements tailored to the user's preferences and permissions.

 =======